neuropsychology/NeuroKit.py/docs/tutorials/Bio.rst

 .. image:: bio_img/output_43_1.png

-In the same line, the skin condustance response magnitude is higher in the negative condition compared to the neutral one.
+In the same line, the skin conductance response (SCR) magnitude is higher in the negative condition compared to the neutral one.
 Overall, these results suggest that the acquired biosignals are sensitive to the cognitive processing of emotional stimuli.